Artin's primitive root conjecture -a survey -: Modified heuristic approach ( a la Artin)

 \section{Modified heuristic approach (\`a la Artin)}

 Recall that $k_q$ is defined in (\ref{fielddefinition}) for prime $q$.
 Let $m$ be squarefree.
 We define $k_m$ to be the compositum of the fields $k_q$ with $q|m$ and prime.
 It can be shown that $k_m=\Q(\zeta_m,g^{1/m})$.
 We are interested in the density of primes $p$ that do not split completely in any $k_q$ (if this exists).
 We can try to compute it by inclusion-exclusion.
 So we start writing down $1-{1\over n(2)}-{1\over n(3)}\cdots$.
 However, we have counted double here the primes $p$ that split completely in both $k_2$ and $k_3$.
-It can be shown that the primes that split completely in both $k_n$ and $k_m$ are precisely the primes that split completely in $k_{lcm(n,m)}$.
+It can be shown that the primes that split completely in both $k_n$ and $k_m$ are precisely the primes that split completely in $k_{{\rm lcm}(n,m)}$.
 Thus we have to add ${1\over n(6)}$.
-Continuing in this fashion we arrive at the heuristic
+Continuing in this way we arrive at the heuristic

 Here $\mu$ is the {\it M\"obius function}.
-It is defined by $\mu(1)=1$.
-If $n>1$, then $\mu(n):=(-1)^s$, where $s$ denotes the number of distinct prime factors of $n$ if $n$ is squarefree, and $\mu(n):=0$ otherwise.
-If we are only interested in the primes $p$ that do not split completely in any of $k_{q_1},\ldots,k_{q_s}$, with $s$ finite then there would be little to prove (on invoking Chebotarev's theorem).
+It is defined by $\mu(1)=1$, and if $n>1$, then $\mu(n)=(-1)^s$, where $s$ denotes the number of distinct prime factors of $n$ if $n$ is squarefree, and $\mu(n)=0$ otherwise.
+If we are only interested in the primes $p$ that do not split completely in any of a finite set of number fields, then there would be little to prove (by invoking Chebotarev's theorem).
 It is the {\it infinitely} many $q$ that makes the problem hard.